 Kent has offered more than academic and extracurricular opportunities; it has been a sanctuary where I could indulge in the simple pleasures of life, from cycling on the Portage Trail to exploring the city's culinary diversity.

 As I stand on the cusp of my final year, my commitment to service and inclusive leadership within USG remains unwavering.
-My candidacy for 2024/2025 Student Body President is fueled by a vision of a student government deeply connected with every student's needs and aspirations.
+My candidacy for 2024-2025 student body president is fueled by a vision of a student government deeply connected with every student's needs and aspirations.

-Although it seems farfetched, approaching the situation on a 1:1 basis is a commitment to individualized attention and tailored support for each student.
+Although it seems far-fetched, approaching the situation on a one-to-one basis is a commitment to individualized attention and tailored support for each student.
 This ensures that the unique needs and voices of the students are heard and acted upon within the USG.
-In this journey, I've learned that 'home' is more than a place; it's a feeling of being understood and accepted for who we are.
+In this journey, I've learned that "home" is more than a place; it's a feeling of being understood and accepted for who we are.
 91ֿ has been that home for me.